 But what about raisins?
 In the wild, bearded dragons are known to eat fruit.
 However, it’s normally fresh and not dried.
 Nevertheless, the question remains:

 Can bearded dragons safely eat raisins?

-Yes.
-Bearded dragons can safely eat raisins without any fear of toxicity.
+Yes, bearded dragons can safely eat raisins without any fear of toxicity.
 Yet, that doesn’t necessarily mean that they should.
-As you soon find out, raisins aren’t the greatest of foods for your beardie.
+As you will soon find out, raisins aren’t the greatest of foods for your beardie.

 When consumed in mass quantities or very regularly, raisins can harm your lizard’s diet and health.

 Nutritional Information for Raisins

 When scoping out a new addition to your bearded dragon’s diet, you need to pay close attention to the nutritional content of that item—particularly protein content, fat, fiber, calcium, and the calcium to phosphorus ratio.

 With regards to calcium, raisins have 62 mg of calcium and 98 mg of phosphorus per 100 grams of raisins.
 This is where one of the biggest issues lies when it comes to your pet snacking on this dried fruit.

 Bearded dragons—and other reptiles—need a high dosage of calcium each day.
 This helps to support their bone structures as they grow into mature creatures.